 However, there is more research to be done as we do not have all the facts as yet.

 Mal de Debarquement Syndrome aka MdDS explained

-Here is a simple explainer video, to shed some light on this syndrome.
+Here is a link to a simple explainer video about Mal de Debarquement Syndrome, to shed some light on this syndrome.

 Research to combat a high rate of misdiagnosis

 “Due to the lack of understanding [of the Mal de d’barquement syndrome] many healthcare professionals are not even aware of the condition, let alone the symptoms that an individual with MdDS experiences.
 This has consequently led to a high rate of misdiagnosis, delayed diagnosis and poor patient management.
 Patients report negative diagnostic experiences with mental health consequences and high socio-economic burden on patients and healthcare systems around the world.
 It is a rare disorder which requires a lot more research to understand the pathology which in turn will enable us to refine current treatment like OKN and develop new treatments.”